Information on Community and Government Assistance

 Eligible South Australian residents may be able to receive a concession on their household energy bills, to assist with electricity and gas payments (including LPG bottled gas).
 You may be eligible if you:

-In addition, the address for which you are claiming the concession must be your principal place of residence and your name should appear on the electricity bill.
-For more information contact the Concession hotline on 1800 307 758 or download an application form here.
+In addition, the address for which you are claiming the concession must be your principal place of residence and your name must appear first on the electricity bill.
+For more information please contact the Concessions SA Hotline on 1800 307 758 or download an application form here.

-For more information phone the Concessions Hotline on 1800 307 758 or download an application form here.
+For more information please contact the Concessions SA Hotline on 1800 307 758 or download an application form here.

 Emergency Electricity Payment Scheme (EEPS)

-If you are having difficulty paying your account due to hardship, and you are eligible for a concession, you may qualify for a relief payment through the Department of Communities and Social Inclusion's (DCSI) Emergency Electricity Payment Scheme (EEPS).
+If you are having difficulty paying your account due to hardship, and you are eligible for a concession, you may qualify for a relief payment through the South Australian Government Department of Human Services Emergency Electricity Payment Scheme (EEPS).
 To apply for EEPS assistance, you will need to visit a financial counsellor who will make an assessment before an application can be lodged.
 To find a financial counsellor near you, see the ASIC MoneySmart Website

 Annual Electricity Concession